BlackArch/blackarch/docs/README.md

 Installing packages
 -------------------

-You may now install tools from the BlackArch repository.
+You may now install tools from the blackarchlinux repository.
 To list all of the available tools, run

  ```
- # pacman -Sgg | grep blackarch
+ # pacman -Sgg | grep blackarchlinux
  ```

 To install all of the tools, run

  ```
- # pacman -S blackarch
+ # pacman -S blackarchlinux
  ```

 To install a category of tools, run

  ```
- # pacman -S blackarch-<category>
+ # pacman -S blackarchlinux-<category>
  ```

-To see the BlackArch categories, run
+To see the blackarchlinux categories, run

  ```
- # pacman -Sg | grep blackarch
+ # pacman -Sg | grep blackarchlinux
  ```

 <!-- Run `scripts/make-category-list` to generate this list. -->
 Package Groups
 --------------

 Tools may be installed by category.
 The category groups are listed below.
-To learn more about each included tool visit http://www.blackarch.org/packages.html
+To learn more about each included tool visit http://www.blackarchlinux.org/packages.html

 #### Intelligence Gathering
  ```
- # pacman -S blackarch-intel
+ # pacman -S blackarchlinux-intel
  ```

 Tools in this group: